jacione/jacione/README.md

 - 👋 Hi, I'm Nick Porter (@jacione).
 - 👨‍🎓 I'm currently working toward a master's degree in physics at Brigham Young University.
-- 👀 I’m interested in optical propagation, coherent imaging, ptychography, device interfacing, experimental automation, and Star Wars.
+- 👀 I’m interested in optical propagation, coherent diffraction imaging, device interfacing, experimental automation, and Star Wars.
-- ⌨ I'm fairly good with Python, with a vague grasp of C, C++, Javascript, and a few other languages.
+- ⌨ I'm pretty good with Python, with a vague grasp of C, C++, Javascript, and a few other languages.
-- 🌱 I’m currently learning how to make Python documentation with Sphinx.
+- 🌱 I’m currently learning about GPU-accelerated computing.
 - 💞️ I’m open to collaborate on pretty much anything.
 - 📫 How to reach me: through GitHub.